csirmaz/NetArranger/README.md

 that has the following keys or properties:

 * html -- specifies the HTML displayed inside the node
-* css -- optional; CSS classes added to the node
+* css -- optional; CSS classes added to the node and outgoing connections
 * c -- optional; a list of labels representing the connections from the current node.

 The second object lists options for NetArranger.